 Yeah.
 I saw something on, um, Apple news or something maybe.
 Uh, but it was, it showed a picture of LA skyline like now versus what it normally is.
 Yeah.
 And it was like LA clearest skies it's had in a decade or something.
 So that was, yeah, that was pretty funny.

 Yeah.
 So I hope we take all this energy and try to learn from what we have to try to make the world a little bit better.
 Definitely.
 Yeah.

 Thank you.
 Anya.
 Always love talking about consumer behavior, cognitive science, super fascinating.
 Um, best of luck with the projects you're working on, uh, stay well and we'll talk soon.

 All right.
 Sounds good.
 Take care.

 Thanks for joining the DNA of an experience podcast.
 We hope you learn something that will help improve your collaboration and enhance the experience you create for your customer.
-Join the collaboration 2.0 movement today by getting cloud app, the instant business communication tool used to create instantly shareable videos, screenshots, and GiFs.
+Join the collaboration 2.0 movement today by getting cloud app, the instant business communication and screen recorder tool used to create instantly shareable videos, screenshots, and GiFs.
 Perfect.
 For both internal and external communication.
-Get started for email@example.com.
+Get started for firstname.lastname@example.org.
 Thank you.
 We look forward to seeing you next time.